Cloud Computing Service Provider Insurance

 What's the difference between first-party and third-party cyber insurance?

-Cyber insurance provides coverage for incident response and its associated costs when you or your customers are affected by a data breach, cyberattack, ransomware, phishing, or other cyber threat.
+Cyber insurance provides coverage for incident response and its associated costs when you or your customers are affected by a data breach, cyberattack, social engineering scam, phishing, or other cyber threat.
 More specifically, there are two kinds of cyber liability coverage you should consider for your cloud computing business:

-First-party cyber insurance protects your cloud computing service business against data breaches and cyberattacks that affect you directly, such as a DDoS attack that overwhelms your network.
+• First-party cyber insurance protects your cloud computing service business against data breaches and data security attacks that affect you directly, such as a DDoS attack that overwhelms your network.
 This is crucial coverage if you handle personally identifiable information (PII) or other sensitive customer information.

 Tech E&O insurance coverage typically includes both types of cyber insurance, along with E&O insurance to safeguard your cloud business against other lawsuits from dissatisfied clients.